-Being excited is understandable, but for the sake of your hair and scalp, you should wait a few weeks before you start styling and using products.
-Give your scalp time to heal and you’ll soon be able to have almost any hairstyle you’ve dreamed of.
+Being excited is understandable.
+However, for the sake of your hair and scalp, you should wait a few weeks before you start styling and using products.
+After all, heat styling can cause hair loss and breakage, so you don’t want to damage your new hair .
+This hair transplant recovery period will give your scalp time to heal and you’ll soon be able to have almost any hairstyle you’ve dreamed of.

 Shampooing your hair is not usually recommended immediately following surgery.
 Your team will advise you further but in most cases, surgeons recommend not shampooing for at least two days.
-This is because shampoo, even the most gentle and sensitive type, can irritate the scalp and grafts.
+This is because shampoo, even the most gentle and sensitive type, can irritate the scalp and hair grafts.
 Remember, you want to aid the healing process as much as possible.

-When you have been given the go ahead to shampoo your hair, use a mild formula product for the first two weeks.
+When you have been given the go-ahead to shampoo your hair, use a mild formula product for the first two weeks.
 Baby shampoo with no additives or harsh detergents is a great product to use.
 Talk to your team before using an anti-dandruff shampoo though, as some are not suitable.

 Your new hair will take some getting used to.
 It will be several months before the new hair is evident but, as your hair grows, you may find you need to change the style of your hair.
-You can use hairspray, gel or mousse to hold your style in place around a fortnight after surgery but always check with your surgical team when the best time to use these products is.
+You can use hairspray, gel, or mousse to hold your style in place around a fortnight after surgery but always check with your surgical team when the best time to use these products is.

-If you choose the Wimpole Clinic for your hair transplant surgery, our friendly and professional team will talk you through the aftercare and styling options specific to you, along with providing aftercare that will ensure your new hair is in the best condition possible.
+If you choose the Wimpole Clinic for your hair transplant procedure, our friendly and professional team will talk you through the aftercare and styling options specific to you, along with providing aftercare that will ensure your new hair is in the best condition possible.